-The Prince touched Bryllg’s edge to the limb around her, and it recoiled, although it bore not even a scratch.
-The yellow eyes thinned, and the cries of the women became more like wails as the ministrations upon them increased to violence.
+The Prince touched Bryllg’s edge to the limb still binding her her, and the thing recoiled, although it bore not even a scratch.
+Slowly the beast’s stare darkened, and the cries of the women became more like wails as the ministrations upon them increased to violence.

-“You dare command me?” roared the Brackish Lord.
+“You dare make your demands of me?” roared the Brackish Lord.
 “What is this disrespect?
 I see now that you are no boy, for all your trinkets of war.
-I should have made you walk naked into my palace and kneel before me, as I have bid the others do.
+I should have made you walk naked into my palace and kneel before me, as I have bidden others do.
 Then I might have dispensed with this folly, and had you like the peasants of the towns.”

-Hissing, the Brackish Lord’s catlike eyes widened, the thin pupils almost devouring the yellow around them.
+Hissing, the Brackish Lord’s catlike eyes widened, their thin pupils almost devouring the yellow around them.

 The creature pondered over this a moment, the thrash of its vile limbs slowing to an idle flexing.